 Cost of Revenue.
-Cost of revenue increased by \$19.2 million, or 42%, to \$64.7 million in 2012 compared to 2011.
-Royalties increased \$1453 million, or 42%, driven by an increase in downloads from existing and new customers.
-Credit card charges increased \$0.9 million or 17% driven by an increase in card volume activity in 2012.
-Employee-related costs increased \$1.8 million, or 72%, driven by increased average headcount in customer service, content and website operations to 46 at year-end 2012 from 35 employees at year-end 2011 to support increased customer volume, a more robust website infrastructure and the one time acceleration and vesting post reorganization of non-cash equity-based compensation in the amount of \$0.2 million.
-Other costs associated with website hosting, content consulting and allocation of depreciation and amortization expense increased by \$1.9 million, or 76%, to \$4.3 million in 2012 compared to 2011.
+Cost of revenue increased by \$26.0 million, or 40%, to \$90.6 million in 2013 as compared to 2012.
+Royalties increased \$17.9 million, or 37%, as a result of an increase in the number of downloads from existing and new customers.
+We anticipate royalties growing in line with revenues in the future, although royalties as a percentage of revenue may vary somewhat from period to period primarily due to customer usage and the contributor's achievement level of royalty target thresholds.
+Credit card charges increased \$2.2 million or 37% driven by an increase in card volume activity in 2013.
+Employee-related costs increased \$2.2 million, or 50%, driven by increased headcount in customer service, content and website operations to support increased customer volume and a more robust website infrastructure.
+Other costs associated with website hosting, content consulting and depreciation and amortization expense increased by \$2.1 million, or 48%, to \$6.4 million in 2013 as compared to 2012.

 Sales and Marketing.
-Sales and marketing expenses increased by \$13.2 million, or 41%, to \$45.1 million in 2012 compared to 2011.
-Advertising expenses increased by \$6.8 million, or 27%, as compared to the prior period, as a result of increased spending on both online and offline advertising, including spending on both search and display advertising globally.
-Employee-related expenses increased by \$4.9 million, or 103%, driven by increases in sales and marketing average headcount to 63 employees at year-end 2012 from 36 employees at year-end 2011, increased sales commissions as a result of growing revenue from direct sales and the one time acceleration and vesting post reorganization of non-cash equity-based compensation in the amount of \$0.8 million.
+Sales and marketing expenses increased by \$11.6 million, or 26%, to \$56.7 million in 2013 as compared to 2012.
+Advertising expenses, the largest component of our sales and marketing expenses, increased by \$1.6 million, or 5%, as compared to the prior period, as a result of increased spending on both affiliate and search advertising globally in the current period.
+We anticipate that our global advertising spend will continue to increase in absolute dollars in the future, as we further our international expansion.
+Employee-related expenses, including travel and entertainment, increased by \$8.1 million, or 77%, driven by increases in sales and marketing headcount to support our expansion into new markets, increased sales commissions as a result of growing revenue from direct sales, and non-cash equity-based compensation.
+Additionally, consulting costs increased by \$0.7 million, to \$1.1 million in order to support our international expansion.

-Research and Development.
-Research and development expenses increased by \$6.6 million, or 67%, to \$16.3 million in 2012 compared to 2011.
-Employee-related costs increased by \$5.3 million or 78%, driven by increases in product, engineering and quality assurance average headcount to 76 employees at year-end 2012 from 54 employees at year-end 2011 and the one time acceleration and vesting post reorganization of non-cash equity-based compensation in the amount of \$1.7 million.
-The increased average headcount costs were driven by an increasing number of research and development initiatives for our websites, including significant and ongoing efforts to improve our search capabilities.
-In addition, consulting costs increased by \$0.7 million primarily due to costs associated with outsourced development and quality assurance services related to employee headcount growth.
+Product Development.
+Product development expenses increased by \$5.4 million, or 33%, to \$21.8 million in 2013 as compared to 2012.
+Employee-related expenses, including travel and entertainment, increased by \$3.7 million or 30%, driven by headcount increases in product, engineering and quality assurance to support our increasing number of product development initiatives for our websites, including ongoing efforts to improve our search capabilities.
+Consulting costs increased by \$0.5 million, or 39%, primarily due to costs associated with outsourced development and quality assurance services related to employee headcount growth.
+In addition, hosting costs for internal product development and other allocated overhead expenses, including insurance costs due to operating as a public company and other office costs driven by additional headcount, increased by \$0.9 million or 72%.